What Could Be Done To Prevent Salsa Conflict

 Advantages of Simultaneous Events

 People love having choices since some will like the style of one DJ or Instructor better than another.
-One Decision Making arrows smalllocation may be a shorter commute for some dancers.
+One location may be a shorter commute for some dancers.
 Others may find an advantage for one venue because they feel it has a better floor, customer service, parking, security, etc. More Salsa events happening mean more promoters, instructors and DJ’s have an opportunity to use and develop their skills and possibly earn some cash.
 Events at multiple locations offer the chance to help grow our little village of happy feet by attracting more people to the Salsa community from the regulars at that venue or people near that venue.
 The popularity of one location may cause it to be over crowed at times and an alternative place to dance may be needed so everyone can enjoy dancing safely.
 The clientele at one location may be a demographic that doesn’t suit you as much as the crowd that offers their libations at a different Salsa venue.

 Leadership & Quality